Meet the Southern Resident killer whales

 In October 1997, L90 along with her mother and siblings were part of the 19 orcas that were believed to be trapped in Dyes Inlet for a total of 30 days.
 The whales remained in the inlet, seemingly afraid to swim beneath the bridge over the exit, until researchers intervened and corralled the whales out.

-In 2011, witnesses believed L90 to have been struck by a private vessel passing close by her.
-At the time, she was displaying lethargic behavior including floating at the surface for prolonged periods of time and breathing heavily.
-After receiving the reports, researchers were able to locate and observe her.
 They were able to get good looks at her entire body and determined she had not been struck by a vessel as there were no physical injury or evidence of a strike.
 After following and observing her for a few hours, she began to travel at a more normal pace, leading the researchers to speculate that she may have been pregnant, ill, or had another unknown condition.

-Prior to the unusual even in 2011, L90 was always known as a “whale of concern” and is notably smaller than other females her age.
+Prior to the unusual event in 2011, L90 was always known as a “whale of concern” and is notably smaller than other females her age.
 In both 2022 and 2023, L90 was listed as being in poor body condition based on photogrammetry studies.

 The name Ballena comes from the Spanish word for whale.